Devisaisusmitha/Gas_alarm_system_using_arduino/README.md

 1. **Calibration Required:** The threshold 150 is for Tinkercad/demo only.
 For real use, calibrate with proper gas standards.
 2. **Preheat Time:** MQ-2 needs ∼20 seconds to heat up before giving stable readings.
 3. **Not for Life Safety:** This is an educational project.
 Do not use for actual life-critical gas leak detection without certification.
-4. **Ventilation:** Test with small gas amounts in ventilated area only
+4. **Ventilation:** Test with small gas amounts in ventilated area only.